-We love our feathered friends, and we love celebrating Bird Holidays to learn more about them and to advance bird conservation.
-Here are few Bird Holidays to note and put on your calendar:
+Celebrating Bird Holidays is a fun way to learn more about birds and to promote bird conservation.
+Here are few bird holidays to note and put on your calendar:

-- National Bird Day is celebrated in the United States annually on January 5.
+- Jan ~ National Bird Day is celebrated in the United States on January 5.

-- International Migratory Bird Day is celebrated on the second Saturday in May (May 12, in 2018).
+- May ~ World Bird Day & International Migratory Bird Day is celebrated on the second Saturday in May

 See here Invitation to create a Nest •🐦Bird Unit Study